Ranjandas/shikari-scenarios/scenarios/k3s-multinode/README.md

 This scenario builds Kubernetes Cluster (using K3S).
 This scenario supports K3S HA.

-Specificy the size of the cluster by setting number of servers using the `--servers/-s` and `--clients/-c` flags.
+Specify the size of the cluster by setting number of servers using the `--servers/-s` and `--clients/-c` flags.

 When `-s` is > 1, HA will be configured.
 All the control-plane nodes gets the NoSchedule Taint, so to run workloads you would need atleast one client or use tolerations.